Cunjia-Liu/Cunjia-Liu.github.io/_pages/research.md

 ## Planning for autonomous missions
 ![image](/images/IPP_diagram.png){: style="float: left; margin-right: 0.5em;"}
 Having worked on some path planning solutions for UAVs, my recent focus is about informative path planning for environment monitoring.
-It can be regarded as a paradigm of “planning for data”, where robotic systems under information-driven control are able to take appropriate actions to interrogate the uncertain environment for more informative data or feedback.
-We have had a lot of success in applying this kind of framework in autonomous search of unknown chemical, biological, radiological releases.
+It can be regarded as a paradigm of “planning for data”, where robotic systems under information-driven control are able to take appropriate actions to interrogate the environment for more informative data or useful feedback.
+We have had a lot of success in applying this kind of framework in autonomous search of unknown chemical, biological, radiological (CBR) releases.

 <details>
 	<summary> Robotic CBR responses </summary>